giftduru/Predictive-Analysis/README.md

 ![](Image/Correlation.png)

-Visualizing the correlation between the numerical features and sales price using a correlation plot, I observed a high correlation between the garage, fireplace, and basement with housing sale price.
-There are 10 numerical variables with a correlation of at least 0.5 with saleprice.
-Overall quality has the highest correlation with saleprice.
+Visualizing the correlation between the numerical features and sales price using a correlation plot, I observed 10 numerical variables with a correlation of at least 0.5 with saleprice.